Representative endowments and uniform Gini orderings of multi-attribute welfare: Ordering properties

-Hence from multivariate stochastic order follows uniform Gini dominance for functions $v$ in any subset of $V_{conc}$.
-In view of this one may consider Gini dominance relations that are uniform not only in attribute weights, \emph{viz.}\ the vector $\bmp$, but also in their attitude to inequality aversion, which is described by some family of functions $v$.
+In view of the above one may consider Gini dominance relations that are uniform not only in attribute weights, \emph{viz.}\ the vector $\bmp$, but also in their attitude to inequality aversion, which is described by some family of functions $v$.

-Let $\bmX\preceq_R \bmY$ denote uniform Gini dominance for all $v$ in $R\subset V_{conc}$, in words, $\bmX$ is \emph{less $R$-unequal} than $\bmY$ in uniform Gini dominance.
-If $R$ is parameterized according to (\ref{incralpha}) this kind of Gini dominance is doubly uniform in attribute weights as well as in the parameter $\alpha$ of inequality aversion.
-From Proposition \ref{FirstSD} follows that, for any $R\subset V_{conc}$, $\bmX$ is less $R$-unequal than $\bmY$ if $\bmX$ is less than $\bmY$ in multivariate stochastic order,
+\begin{definition} Given some convex-ordered family $R$, define $\bmX\preceq_{RP} \bmY$, which means ${P}$-uniform Gini dominance for all $v$ in $R\subseteq V_{conc}$, in words, $\bmX$ has \emph{higher $RP$-welfare} than $\bmY$. \end{definition} This kind of Gini dominance is doubly uniform in attribute weights as well as in distortion functions of different inequality aversion collected in $R$.
+From Propositions \ref{iconcOrder} and \ref{submodOrder} follows that, for any $R\subseteq V_{conc}$, $\bmX$ has lower $RP$-welfare than $\bmY$ if either $\bmX$ is less than $\bmY$ in increasing concave stochastic order or in submodular order.

-In particular, if $R=\{r_\alpha\}_{0<\alpha\le <1}$ is a family of functions satisfying (\ref{incralpha}), the ordering $\preceq_R $ is known in the literature as \emph{positive weighted-mean order} \citep{DyckerhoffM11}.
 Consider the special case $R=R_{zon}$.
-The positive weighted-mean order $\preceq_{R_{zon}}$, based on the zonoid regions, is also known as \emph{weak price submajorization}; see \cite[Sec.
+The positive weighted-mean order $\preceq_{R_{zon} P_+}$, based on the zonoid regions, is also known as \emph{weak price submajorization}; see \cite[Sec.
 9.4]{Mosler02a}.

-All Gini dominance relations are orderings of variability.
-It can be shown that they are implied by the \emph{(inverse) convex stochastic order} $\le_{\overline{conv}}$ in $\IR^d$, defined as $\bmX \le_{\overline{conv}} \bmY$ if $E[g(\bmX)] \ge E[g(\bmY)]$ for all convex functions $g:\IR^d \to \IR$.
-Moreover, the weak price submajorization $\preceq_{R_{zon}}$ implies any positive weighted-mean order.
-For proof, see \cite[Propositions 11 and 12]{DyckerhoffM10a}.
-Altogether, the orderings relate as follows: \begin{proposition}

-\end{proposition} However, the {reverse} implications in (\ref{convSDWM}) are {generally wrong}.
-Weak price majorization does not imply convex stochastic order, and there exist weighted-mean orderings $\preceq_R$ which are not equivalent to $\preceq_{R_{zon}}$; see \cite{DyckerhoffM10a}.
+For a general convex-ordered family $R$ and given $P$ the relation $\preceq_{RP}$ may be mentioned as \emph{$P$-positive weighted-mean order} as it is the variant of a weighted-mean order \citep{DyckerhoffM11} restricted to non-negative directions in $P$.
+It can be shown that the ordering $\preceq_{R_{zon} P}$ implies any other $P$-positive weighted-mean order: \begin{prop} Let $R\subseteq V_{conc}$ be convex ordered and $\emptyset \not= P\subseteq P_+$.
+Then

+\end{prop} The proof is similar to that of Proposition 11 in \cite{DyckerhoffM10a}, who also provide examples of weighted-mean orderings $\preceq_{RP}$ that are different from $\preceq_{R_{zon}P}$.
+The following theorem collects the above results regarding orders that are stronger than $\preceq_{RP}$, that is, imply $\preceq_{RP}$.